coderefinery/social-coding/talk.md

 When you can use:
 - Get expert advice

-Examples: RSA cryptography, Amazon 1-click.
+Examples: RSA cryptography (possibly good), Amazon 1-click (probably bad).

 ---